Chemical technology expertise

 PSD analysis

-PSD analysis is performed to determine the particle size distribution curves of the mass distribution of sand particles, the nature of homogeneity and sorting of this distribution.
-The analysis is performed using the sieve method on the basis of core samples from the customer.
+PSD analysis is performed to determine the particle size distribution curves of the mass distribution of sand particles, the nature of homogeneity, and sorting of this distribution.
+The analysis is performed using the sieve method based on core samples provided by the customer.
 The PSD analysis can be broken down into the following operations:

 • Construction of particle size distribution curves of sand mass size distribution.